palewire/first-visual-story/readthedocs/index.rst

 .. image:: _static/bootstrap.png
     :width: 100%

-We're going to create a photo grid of the Harvard Park homicide victims' pictures.
-Each grid block will have a picture and some basic information about the victim.
-We're going to use the Bootstrap 4 "cards" component accomplish this.
+We're going to create a photo grid of pictures of Harvard Park homicide victims.
+Each grid block will have a picture and some basic information.
+We're going to use `the "cards" component <https://getbootstrap.com/docs/4.4/components/card/>`_ included in Bootstrap's version 4 to accomplish this.
 Cards are self-contained boxes of information which can be arranged and grouped on a page any way you want.

 .. image:: _static/bootstrap-cols.png
     :width: 100%

-First, need to set up our grid.
-To do that, we need to talk about divs, or the building blocks of HTML.
+First, we need to set up our grid.
+To do that, we need to talk about `HTML's division tag <https://www.w3schools.com/Tags/tag_div.asp>`_, also known as a ``<div>``.
 The simplest way to think of a div is as container.
 Like any container, divs hold things.
 Divs can be nested inside of each other, like putting a box inside a box.

 This is how Bootstrap cards work.
-Each card is a container which has additional containers inside it to hold, in this case, a picture, the victim's name, age, race and when he/she was killed.
+Each card is a container which has additional containers inside it to hold, in this case, a picture, the victim's name, age, race and when he or she was killed.

+Like other HTML tags, divs can have ``class`` attributes that help identify their function and link them to cosmetic styles.
+Bootstrap provides us with a standard layout of divs that, if structured and labeled properly, will instantly snap together to look like cards.

-Now that we understand divs, we can build the base of our grid.
-For this, we'll need a container div for each victim.
+Let's give it a try.
+We will start by creating a container div for each victim.
 We'll add just the name of the first and last name of each victim first.

 .. code-block:: jinja
     :emphasize-lines: 3-7